sensu/sensu-docs/content/sensu-core/2.0/reference/handlers.md

 #### Pipe handler command

-Pipe handler definitions include a `command` attribute which is literally an executable command which will be executed on a Sensu backend.
+Pipe handler definitions include a `command` attribute, which is a command to be executed by the Sensu backend.

 #### Pipe handler command arguments